sonic-net/SONiC/doc/otn/sonic-otn hld.md

 * In SAI, new OTN components, notfication callbacks, structures, attributes, annotations are defined.
 * In SAI, Syncd and SWSS, mulitple OTN notifications are defined and handled, for example, the optical components' alarms, OTDR and OCM data reporting notification, optical linecard status update notification, etc.

-#### 4.3.2 Microservice OTN services
+##### 4.3.2 Microservice OTN services
 In this option, the OTN features are implemented by two new services, the Optical Transport State Service (OTSS) and Syncd for optical transport (Syncd-OT).
 Optical Transport Abstraction Interface (OTAI) is introduced to manage the OTN components and objects with standard interfaces.

 <img src="../../images/otn/otn-microservice-otss-syncd-ot.png" alt="sonic otn microservice otss and syncd-ot" style="zoom: 35%;" />

 The OTSS and Syncd-OT services are in parrallel with the SWSS and Syncd services.
 On IP platforms, the OTSS and Syncd-OT services are disabled.
 On OTN platform, the SWSS and Syncd services are disabled.
 All OTN specific features are implemented and isolated in the OTSS and Syncd-OT containers.

 The OTSS shares the common utilities in the `sonic-swss-common` repository.
 The Syncd-OT shares some common infrastrues with the Syncd container, for example the `meta`, `redis-remote`, `flexcounter` and `notification`.
 The OTAI shares some common infrastrue with the SAI, for example the `metadatatypes`, `serializer`, `deserializer` and `parser.pl`.
-The OTN workgroup can mannually merge common infrastrues from the syncd and sai repositories to syncd-OT and OTAI, but a common infrastrue library repostory `sonic-syncd-common` is recommended as softwre evolution in the future.
+The OTN workgroup can mannually merge common infrastrues from the syncd and SAI repositories to syncd-OT and OTAI, but a common infrastrue library repostory `sonic-syncd-common` is recommended as softwre evolution in the future.

-#### 4.3.3 Monolithic vs Microservice OTN services
+##### 4.3.3 Monolithic vs Microservice OTN services
 There are pros and cons to both monolithic and microservice architectures for OTN services, but the SONiC-OTN workgroup prefers the microservice architecture.
+Here’s a summary of benefits of microservice OTN architecture.
 * Reduce risks
 OTSS and Syncd-OT microservices limits the impact on the IP applications, all OTN modifications are isolated in docker containers and loose coupling with the IP applications.
 Any failure of the OTN services will not impact the IP applications.
 User can re-deploy impacting IP or OTN microservices to improve SONiC system recoverability.